 Whether you scan your boarding pass or identify yourself with personal information, you will be asked about checked baggage.
 You may be able to enter the number of bags you want to check, but some touch screens use an up- or down-arrow system or “+” and “-“ keys.
 In that case, you will touch the up arrow or plus sign to increase the total number of bags.
 You will need to press “OK” or “enter” to confirm the number of bags you are checking and verify that you will pay the fees for each bag.
 Use a credit card or debit card to pay those fees at the kiosk.

 If you do not have a credit card or debit card, consider getting a prepaid debit card before your trip begins so you can easily pay your checked bag fees at the kiosk.
 You will need it on the airplane, too, as many airlines no longer accept cash payments for in-flight food or beverages.

 Print and Collect Your Boarding Passes

 At this point, the kiosk should print your boarding pass (or passes, if you have a connecting flight).
 The customer service representative will walk to your kiosk or gesture for you to come to the counter.
 He or she will ask whether you are traveling to your destination city.
 Identify yourself and place your bags on the scale.

 Tip: If your bags are heavy, consider using curbside check-in.
-You will need to pay the regular checked bag fee for each piece of luggage, and you will also have to tip the skycap, but you will not have to haul your bags yourself.
+You will need to pay the regular checked bag fee for each piece of luggage.
+You will also have to tip the skycap, but you will not have to haul your bags yourself.
 At some airports, curbside check-in is located several yards away from the doorway that leads to your airline’s check-in counter.